Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Rare: Drug reaction (or rash) with eosinophilia and systemic symptoms (DRESS) syndrome.

-- Rare: Several observational cohort studies suggest an increased risk of myocardial infarction in adults who are currently using abacavir or who have recently used abacavir; however, other studies have not substantiated this finding, and there are no data on cardiovascular risks associated with abacavir use in children.
+- Rare: Several observational cohort studies suggest that there is an increased risk of myocardial infarction in adults who are currently using ABC or who have recently used ABC; however, other studies have not substantiated this finding, and there are no prospective data on the cardiovascular risks that are associated with ABC use in children.
+One cohort study of South African adolescents (in which 385 participants had HIV and 63 participants were HIV-negative controls) with a median age of 12 years reported an association between ABC exposure and insulin resistance, which was evaluated using homeostatic model assessment.
+These findings suggest that the use of ABC may be a cardiovascular risk factor for young people with perinatally acquired HIV.6

-Abacavir is approved by the Food and Drug Administration (FDA) for use in children with HIV aged ≥3 months as part of the nucleoside reverse transcriptase inhibitor (NRTI) component of antiretroviral therapy (ART).
-The World Health Organization (WHO), however, recommends using abacavir as a component of the NRTI backbone for children weighing ≥3 kg, starting at 4 weeks of age (see WHO Dosages of Antiretroviral Drugs).
+ABC is approved by the Food and Drug Administration (FDA) for use in children with HIV aged ≥3 months as part of the nucleoside reverse transcriptase inhibitor (NRTI) component of antiretroviral therapy (ART).
+The World Health Organization (WHO), however, recommends using ABC as a component of the NRTI backbone for children weighing ≥3 kg, starting at 4 weeks of age (see Dosages of Antiretroviral Drugs from WHO).
 This recommendation is based on the general principle of using non-thymidine analogues in first-line regimens and thymidine analogues in second-line regimens.
-This recommendation also takes into account the availability of President’s Emergency Plan for AIDS Relief-approved pediatric generic abacavir formulations, including coformulations that include lamivudine, and the cost of ART in resource-limited settings.
-No systematic safety assessment has been conducted for using abacavir in children weighing <14 kg.
+This recommendation also takes into account the availability of President’s Emergency Plan for AIDS Relief-approved pediatric generic ABC formulations, including coformulations that include 3TC, and the cost of antiretroviral (ARV) drugs in resource-limited settings.
+No systematic safety assessment has been conducted for using ABC in children weighing <14 kg.

-Both the once-daily and twice-daily doses of abacavir have demonstrated durable antiviral efficacy in pediatric clinical trials, and this drug is of comparable efficacy to other NRTIs in children.6-10
+Both the once-daily and twice-daily doses of ABC have demonstrated durable antiviral efficacy in pediatric clinical trials that is comparable to the efficacy observed for other NRTIs in children.7-11

 Pharmacokinetics in Children

-Pharmacokinetic (PK) studies of abacavir in children aged <12 years have demonstrated that metabolic clearance of abacavir in adolescents and young adults (aged 13 years–25 years) is slower than that observed in younger children and approximates clearance seen in older adults.11
+Pharmacokinetic (PK) studies of ABC in children aged <12 years have demonstrated that metabolic clearance of ABC in adolescents and young adults (aged 13–25 years) is slower than that observed in younger children and approximates clearance seen in older adults.12

 Dosing and Formulations

-Initially, the recommended dose for pediatric use was abacavir 8 mg/kg twice daily, for a total of 16 mg/kg per day.
-A 2015 FDA review suggested that a total daily dose of abacavir 600 mg could be safely used in a person weighing 25 kg (i.e., abacavir 24 mg/kg per day, a 50% increase from the previously recommended dose).
-The weight-band dosing table recommends total daily doses as high as abacavir 21.5 mg/kg per day to abacavir 22.5 mg/kg per day when treating patients with the tablet formulation.4 There is no difference in the abacavir plasma Cmax and AUC for the abacavir liquid formulation compared to the tablet formulation.18 Doses of liquid abacavir formulation are similar to those used for weight-band dosing with tablet formulations and should be considered for use in younger children who are unable to swallow a pill.
+Initially, the recommended dose for pediatric use was ABC 8 mg/kg twice daily, for a total of 16 mg/kg per day.
+A 2015 FDA review suggested that a total daily dose of ABC 600 mg could be safely used in a person weighing 25 kg (i.e., ABC 24 mg/kg per day, a 50% increase from the previously recommended dose).
+The weight-band dosing table recommends total daily doses as high as ABC 21.5 mg/kg per day to ABC 22.5 mg/kg per day when treating patients with the tablet formulation.4 There is no difference in the ABC plasma Cmax and area under the curve for the ABC liquid formulation compared to the tablet formulation.19 Doses of the liquid ABC formulation are similar to those used for weight-band dosing with tablet formulations and should be considered for use in younger children who are unable to swallow a pill.

-In all three abacavir dosing pediatric trials described above,12-15 only children who had low viral loads and who were clinically stable on the twice-daily dose of abacavir were eligible to change to once-daily abacavir dosing.
-Efficacy data from a 48-week follow-up in the ARROW trial demonstrated clinical noninferiority of once-daily abacavir (N = 336) versus twice-daily abacavir (N = 333) in tablet form combined with a once-daily or twice-daily lamivudine-based antiretroviral regimen.8 To date, no clinical trials have been conducted involving children who initiated therapy with once-daily dosing of abacavir liquid formulation.
-In children who can be treated with pill formulations, initiating therapy with once-daily dosing of abacavir at a dose of 16 mg/kg (with a maximum dose of abacavir 600 mg) is recommended.
-However, in infants and young children who initiate therapy with the liquid formulation of abacavir, twice-daily dosing is recommended.
+In all three ABC dosing pediatric trials described above,13-16 only children who had low viral loads and who were clinically stable on the twice-daily dose of ABC were eligible to change to once-daily ABC dosing.
+Efficacy data from a 48-week follow-up in the ARROW trial demonstrated clinical noninferiority of once-daily ABC (n = 336) versus twice-daily ABC (n = 333) in tablet form combined with a once-daily or twice-daily 3TC-based ARV regimen.9 To date, no clinical trials have been conducted involving children who initiated therapy with once-daily dosing of the ABC liquid formulation.
+In children who can be treated with pill formulations, initiating therapy with once-daily dosing of ABC at a dose of 16 mg/kg (with a maximum dose of ABC 600 mg) is recommended.
+However, twice-daily dosing is recommended for infants and young children who initiate therapy with the liquid formulation of ABC.
 Switching to once-daily dosing with the liquid or pill formulation could be considered in clinically stable children with suppressed viral loads and stable CD4 T lymphocyte cell counts.

-Abacavir has less of an effect on mitochondrial function than the NRTIs zidovudine, stavudine, or didanosine,6,7 and less bone and renal toxicity than TDF.19,20
+ABC has less of an effect on mitochondrial function than the NRTIs zidovudine, stavudine, or didanosine,7,8 and less bone and renal toxicity than tenofovir disoproxil fumarate.20,21

 - Waters LJ, Moyle G, Bonora S, et al. Abacavir plasma pharmacokinetics in the absence and presence of atazanavir/ritonavir or lopinavir/ritonavir and vice versa in HIV-infected patients.
 Antivir Ther.
 2007;12(5):825-830.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/17713166.